 |

-Join our Interpretive staff for a variety of nature oriented, hands-on activities.
-Sessions will be held mainly the second and fourth Wednesdays, every month.
+Join our naturalists for a variety of nature oriented, hands-on activities.
+Sessions mainly on the second and fourth Wednesdays.
 Weather permitting.
 Programs designed for children ages 8-12.
-Call the park office to register in advance.
-Limited to 12 students. $8 plus $5 parking.
+Please bring water, bug repellent and sunscreen.
+Wear closed-toe shoes.
+Register in advance.
+Limited to 12 students.
+Click for more details. $8 plus $5 parking.
 706-557-3001.

 |